DuongPhanHoai/codeceptjs-demo/README.md

 ******** TEST SPECS ********
 This is the fully demo automation framework based on CodeceptJS as followings:
 1. Start test server as following step by hook of ...
 1.1.
-Start with clone pantry-for-good
+Start with clone pantry-for-good (NodeJS 8)
 1.2.
 Install dependencies for pantry-for-good
 1.3.
 Start pantry-for-good